Basics

 Qualitative analysis software is a natural fit for data taken from digital platforms.
 Data organization and coding are integral parts of every qualitative research project, but we'll use this section to describe two tools that are particularly useful for social media research.

 Sentiment analysis is a powerful tool for gauging public opinion on a vast scale.
-In the realm of social media, where millions express their feelings daily, it provides a systematic way to classify and interpret these emotions.
+In social media, where millions express their feelings daily, it provides a systematic way to classify and interpret these emotions.
 By determining whether the sentiment of a post is positive, negative, or neutral, researchers can track shifts in public sentiment, be it for a product launch, a political event, or a societal issue.

 ATLAS.ti's Sentiment Analysis tool relies on machine learning to examine textual data and determine the sentiment being expressed.
 Rather than painstakingly examining each comment or post manually, Sentiment Analysis can process large datasets quickly and efficiently to apply sentiment codes to data segments for subsequent analysis.